 What data does 23andMe have of yours?

 If you’ve ever paid for one of 23andMe’s kits, spit in their tube, and mailed it back, 23andMe has data on dozens of your traits.
-But it’s important to realize that 23andMe is not sequencing your entire genome.
-Whole genome sequencing costs over $1000, a price most consumers are not willing to pay.
-Besides, the company doesn’t really need characterize each of the 3 billion base pairs in your genome to give you the information you’re looking for.
+They’re not sequencing your entire genome, however, for two reasons: first, your whole genome sequencing costs over $1000, a price most consumers are not willing to pay, and second, the company doesn’t really need to characterize each of the 3 billion base pairs in your genome to give you the information you’re looking for.
 Rather, 23andMe uses a microarray filled with beads to bind and identify specific DNA fragments from your saliva.
 The fragments that bind to the microarray beads contain the single-nucleotide polymorphisms (SNPs), or variations in single nucleotides, that are associated with the traits the company (and you) are interested in investigating.

 Currently, 23andMe can characterize SNPs associated with your risk of developing at least five different conditions, including breast cancer and Alzheimer’s disease, and can determine whether you carry the SNPs that cause more than 40 genetic disorders, including cystic fibrosis and sickle cell anemia.
 It can also report your state of wellness, including your likely sleep quality and your tolerance for lactose, and at least 25 other non-medical traits, including your predisposition to baldness and to having a unibrow.

 All of these traits, medical and otherwise, are also of interest to pharmaceutical companies such as GSK.

 Your genetic data can help pharmaceutical companies in several ways.
 First, they can help companies identify people who are susceptible to developing different diseases and streamline their recruitment for clinical trials.
 They can also help predict or explain why someone might respond to a drug differently than their friend, which will lead to the development of safer, more effective drugs for people based on their unique genetic profiles.